 - New complaints arrangements.
 Read Catholic Healthcare’s updated policy here

 - Changes to funding for some older persons particularly those starting to access care and services after 1 November 2025.
-Visit the My Aged Care website to learn about upcoming changes to aged care funding.
+Visit the My Aged Care website to learn about aged care funding.
 Use the aged-care-home fee estimator to see how much you may pay for care in an aged care home.

 2. Support at Home program